JuliaPy/PyCall.jl/README.md

 ## Work in Progress

 * Conversions for many more types (set, range, xrange, etc.).
-Pointer conversions via ctypes.

 * A PyList type for no-copy sharing of Python sequence objects.